 - The student has firmly established plans to move away from the Louisville area (more than 120 miles) during the semester in which the course is offered.

-- The appropriate Dean or the Associate Vice President determines that the student has experienced some extraordinary circumstance predicating the need to register early.
+- The appropriate Dean determines that the student has experienced some extraordinary circumstance predicating the need to register early.
 Full time employment does not qualify as an extraordinary circumstance.

 By submitting this form, I hereby agree that the below written statements are factual and true to the best of my knowledge.